privacypass/privacypass.github.io/README.md

-Privacy Pass is a browser extension that makes the internet more accessible.
+Privacy Pass is a browser extension with the aim of making the internet more accessible.

 ## How?